aws-samples/sqs-fargate-ddb-cdk-go/README.md

 This pattern demonstrates how to build and deploy Fargate service using Go which receives microservice messages from NATSs queries a DynamoDB table, and returns a response.

+## CDK

+The `cdk.json` file tells the CDK Toolkit how to execute your app.

+## Useful commands

+ * `cdk deploy`      deploy this stack to your default AWS account/region
+ * `cdk diff`        compare deployed stack with current state
+ * `cdk synth`       emits the synthesized CloudFormation template
+ * `go test`         run unit tests

 ## Architecture